 4. Fit Kill Cliff into your routine ? kill cliff is a great recovery drink full of anti-inflammatories.
 It has clean ingredients and is very cost effective for our athletes.
 It contains vitamins, enzymes, plant extracts and electrolytes.
 It also has no sugar added and only 15 calories so not to stifle your nutrient intake for the day.
 You can get it right in the box or talk to your trainer about ordering a case for your household.
 For more information on kill cliff ask any of our trainers or visit their site.

 5. Get a good night sleep! ?
 Sleep is a very important part of the recovery process.
 Your body spends time repairing and rebooting in your REM cycle and when you don?t get a good, sound night of sleep it doesn?t get time to do that.
 Then you come in to workout the next day and wonder why you can?t lift or feel like you have in previous days.
+Keep your bed clean and hygienic at all time.
+If the mattress is moldy, get some mattresses delivered online and use it with some clean sheets.
 Having a good routine before bed will dramatically help improve your sleep cycle helping you to be less restless.
 Try and be off all electronics and spend 5 minutes reading a book before you try and fall asleep.

 You only get one body, take care of it and take the necessary measure to makes sure it lasts a lifetime.
 For help on any of these aspects reach out to your trainer and set up a 30 minute Health & Lifestyle Coaching Consultation – $45 ? and set yourself up for success.
 Email firstname.lastname@example.org.